jombo1/jombo1.github.io/_posts/2019-06-21-aboutsite.md

 author: Eric
 title: "A Little Bit About This Site..."
 ---
-Here's some information about my site!
+As an introduction to having the website up, Here's some information about this site!

-- This site is powered by **Jekyll** and hosted on GitHub Pages.
+- This site is powered by [Jekyll](https://jekyllrb.com/) and hosted on GitHub Pages.
-- The theme is a *heavily* customized variation of the basic Bootstrap 4 light theme.
+- This site uses Bootstrap 4 but is heavily customizedi (by me).
-- The font used for most of this website is Saira Semi Condensed.
+- The font used for most of this website is *Saira Semi Condensed*.
+The blog section uses *Merriweather*.
-- I like to use VS Code, it's a very nice editor!
+- I like to use VS Code.
+See below for the screenshot!

 ```css
 html, body {